betterscientificsoftware/bssw.io/Articles/Blog/2020-05-lazy-approach.md

   benchmark, the documentation should be sufficient such that one can digest the logical flow of the code without significant effort.
-* Adhere to some common sense  standard applicable for the programming language used (e.g., PEPs for Python or the C++ Core Guidelines).
+* Adhere to some common sense  standard applicable for the programming language used (e.g., PEP8 for Python or the C++ Core Guidelines).
 * Be validated (ideally against known results) in the context of the scientific application.